marcusanthonylorenzo/mr-robogers-neighborhood/README.md

 * Next, type: **git clone https://github.com/marcusanthonylorenzo/mr-robogers-neighborhood**
 * Once completed, go to your desktop and find the folder with same name as the repository.
 * Open index.html in your browser.
-* Once your text editor is open, access "index.html" via live server or manually with your browser.

 ## Known Bugs